Calculate AMDR macro ranges and grams per meal from daily calories, or estimate calories from weight, height, age, sex, and activity.

 What is AMDR?

-AMDR, short for acceptable daily macronutrient range, is a term used in science to describe the healthy amounts of carbs, proteins, and fats a person should eat each day.
-These ranges are based on a percentage of calories.
-Carbs and Protein both provide 4 calories per gram and fat provides 9 calories per gram.
+AMDR, short for acceptable daily macronutrient range, is a term used in nutrition science to describe typical healthy ranges for how your total daily calories may be distributed among carbohydrates, protein, and fat.
+These ranges are expressed as a percentage of total calorie intake.
+Carbohydrate and protein provide 4 calories per gram and fat provides 9 calories per gram.

 Example Problem